 The diminutive size of the Front Line holster at first made me question if it was the right model for my GLOCK 23.
-But the gun slid in and decisively locked into position, retained by the Teflon insert.
+But the gun slid in and decisively locked into position, retained by the Kydex insert.

-Lots of holsters manufacturers have turned out models that attempt to secure GLOCKS by the trigger guard.
+Lots of holsters manufacturers have turned out models that attempt to secure GLOCKs by the trigger guard.
 Some have been proven to be dangerous.

 This system works, and works well.

 The feel of the gun locking in the insert and the fact that I held it upside down and shook it, made me wonder if drawing would be difficult.
 Nope.

 The gun, gripped solidly and pulled, releases, and slides right out.
 The retention is clearly not only a very unique, but a very effective system for holding the gun secure while allowing quick, safe draw.

 An inside the waistband holster is my usual method of concealed carry, so I had some expectations as far as how the holster would attach and ride my belt.